vlinecars/vlinecars.github.io/_posts/2006-12-26-socimi-bogie-160kmh-testing.md

 At some stage, there was talk/plans of them being fitted to a 3 car N set, but this never eventuated.

-They were last seen at Newport Workshops, where I they remain today.
+They were last seen at Newport Workshops, where they remain today.

 <a href="http://railgallery.wongm.com/vline-bits/D141_4121.jpg.html"><img src="http://railgallery.wongm.com/cache/vline-bits/D141_4121_595.jpg?cached=1470790803" alt="Socimi bogies stored at Newport" /></a>